Boots Paracetamol and Codeine Extra Capsules

 Immediate treatment is essential in the management of paracetamol overdose.
 Despite a lack of significant early symptoms, patients should be referred to hospital urgently for immediate medical attention.
 Symptoms may be limited to nausea or vomiting and may not reflect the severity of overdose or the risk of organ damage.
 Management should be in accordance with established treatment guidelines, see BNF overdose section.

 Treatment with activated charcoal should be considered if the overdose has been taken within 1 hour.
-Plasma paracetamol concentration should be measured at 4 hours or later after ingestion (earlier concentrations are unreliable) but results should not delay initiation of treatment beyond 8 hours after ingestion, as the effectiveness of the antidote declines sharply after this time.
+Plasma paracetamol concentration should be measured at 4 hours or later after ingestion (earlier concentrations are unreliable) Treatment with N-acetylcysteine may be used up to 24 hours after ingestion of paracetamol, however, the maximum protective effect is obtained up to 8 hours post-ingestion.
+The effectiveness of the antidote declines sharply after this time.
 If required the patient should be given intravenous N-acetylcysteine, in line with the established dosage schedule.
 If vomiting is not a problem, oral methionine may be a suitable alternative for remote areas, outside hospital.
+Management of patients who present with serious hepatic dysfunction beyond 24h from ingestion should be discussed with the NPIS or a liver unit.

 Codeine